Windows Update Tab (for Ultimate only)

 The Windows Update tab allows administrators to manage Windows updates and patch scans across all computers managed by Software Updater Service.

+| Windows Update can only be enabled for Policies without Deep Freeze enabled.
+In Policies without Deep Freeze enabled, the Software Updater will perform patch scan and Windows Update patch installation.
 For Policies with Deep Freeze enabled, all Windows updates must be scheduled using the Windows Update Workstation Task in the Deep Freeze policy.
-Only Windows Update patch reporting will be available through the Software Updater.
+Only Windows Update patch reporting will be available through the Software Updater. |

 The following policy configuration options are available:

-Perform Windows Updates – Select whether to Always install or Install if approved.
+• Perform Windows Updates – Select whether to Always install or Install if approved.

 > Always install – Select this option to install category patches without approval required from Admin.
 Patches will be installed in the next maintenance period unless there is a deferred setting enabled in the policy.

-Declined patches will not be installed even if they are set to Always install.
+| Declined patches will not be installed even if they are set to Always install. |

 > Install if approved – Select this option to require Admin approval prior to installation of the patch category.